mui/material-ui/docs/src/pages/components/drawers/drawers.md

 <SwipeableDrawer disableBackdropTransition={!iOS} disableDiscovery={iOS} />;
 ```

+### Drawer Discovery

+You can make the drawer appear slightly when the user touches the screen near where the drawer is located.

+The amount the drawer appears by can be configured using `discoveryAmount`, and it can be disabled using `disableDiscovery`.

+If you are on mobile, you can click near the edge of the screen to discover the drawers.

+{{"demo": "pages/components/drawers/SwipeableDiscoveryAmount.js"}}

 ### Swipeable edge

 You can configure the `SwipeableDrawer` to have a visible edge when closed.